High School Girls Soccer Roundup: Kalama shocks Kelso

 Kenzie Milligan scored Kelso’s lone goal.

 Kalama improved to 2-0-2 on the season.
-The Chinooks will return to the pitch on Monday at home against Tenino at 7 p.m.
+The Chinooks will return to the pitch at 7 p.m.
+Monday at home against Tenino.

 Kelso (0-2-1) remains without a handful of key players.
 It will look to get healthy in the coming days before heading to Adna on Monday for another nonleague contest set for a 6 p.m. kickoff.